 How to apply for a private student loan with bad credit

-Having a co-signer will increase the chance of more private loans options.
+Having a co-signer will increase the chance of more private loan options.
 A co-signer with a good credit score will really help you get a private student loan with a decent interest rate.

 However, the interest rate will be significantly higher compared to the federal direct student loan offered.
-It's best to get a proper comparison of student loan before getting into it.
+It's best to get a proper comparison of student loans before getting into it.

 The co-signer should have a credit score higher than 600 with a steady income, as they are responsible for your payments.
 In the case where you fail to make the payments, they will be making your payments.